 Combine the flour, cocoa powder, baking powder, baking soda, and salt in a small bowl.

-Combine the sugar, vegetable oil, eggs, and vanilla in a second large bowl.
+Combine the sugar, vegetable oil, eggs, vanilla and mint extracts in a second large bowl.
 Whisk well.

-Repeat with the remaining dry ingredients and buttermilk until everything is incorporated and well blended.
+Repeat with the remaining dry ingredients and buttermilk until everything is incorporated just blended.
+Be cautious not to over-mix the batter as this may cause your cupcakes to sink in the centers while baking.

-Fill each cupcake liner halfway full with the batter.
+Fill each cupcake liner 1/2 to 2/3rds full with the batter.

-Bake for 18-20 minutes or until a toothpick inserted into the center of a cupcake comes out clean.
+Bake for 18 to 20 minutes or until a toothpick inserted into the center of a cupcake comes out clean.

 Let the cupcakes cool while you make the Chocolate Ganache Frosting.